maksverver/pushfight/README.md

 Blue has trapped red's round piece at *b1*.
 Note that the move *e4-d2* was necessary to protect the piece at *f1*.

+### Win in 3 (phase 4)

+In phase 4, we discovered 5,170,866,758 positions (14.8% of the remaining positions) that were won in 3 moves (or 5 turns).
+That's a lot less than in phase 2 (even relatively speaking), which suggests we are swowly getting closer to the fixed point.

+There are 29,666,437,884 tied positions remaining (85.2% of the result of after phase 3, or 78.5% after phase 2).

 ## Future work